chanp-ark/ReactStandards/standards.md

 }
 ```

-See the article for more details - [Use ternaries rather than && in JSX](https://kentcdodds.com/blog/use-ternaries-rather-than-and-and-in-jsx)
+*See this article for more details - [Use ternaries rather than && in JSX](https://kentcdodds.com/blog/use-ternaries-rather-than-and-and-in-jsx)*

 `Boolean(array.length) && <Component />` or `array.length > 0 && <Component />` can solve this issue but we prefer to be *explicit but verbose* for readability and maintainability.